mnlcz/writeups/Writerside/topics/Bandit.md

 cp solve.sh /var/spool/bandit24/foo/
 ```

-Finally the user can `cat` into the new file and save the password.
+Finally, the user can `cat` into the new file and save the password.

 ## Room 24

 This time, a daemon is listening on port 30002 and will give the password if given the previous password and a secret numeric 4-digit pincode.
-There is no way to retrieve the pincode except by going through all of the 10000 combinations.
+There is no way to retrieve the pincode except by going through all the 10000 combinations.

 - Understand what a daemon is and how they work.
 - Find out how to brute force the operation.